 A more relaxing backpacking trip awaits those who decide to go to Catalina Island.
 You can go through the Trans-Catalina trail if you want but you can also skip most of the walk by riding the ferry to Two Harbors.

 Going with the ferry route will leave you with a light day hike to either Parson’s Landing or Little Harbor.
 Each site offers a unique experience that won’t leave you filling shortchanged.
-This is one of the most highly recommended backpack trips in southern California and is a must if you are in the area.
+This is one of the most highly recommended backpacking trips in southern California and is a must if you are in the area.

 8. San Jacinto Peak